We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 What sleeping position is best for nausea?

-There’s no best sleeping position to stop nausea.
+There’s no best sleeping position to stop nausea, but reclining with the upper body raised may help manage symptoms.
 Talk with your healthcare team if you start to feel like nausea is significantly impacting your sleep.

 What helps COVID-19 nausea?

-Many of the remedies listed above may help to provide relief if you experience nausea as a possible symptom of COVID-19.
+Many of the remedies listed above may help relieve nausea that occurs with COVID-19.

 Most nausea is temporary and not serious.
 Home remedies and OTC medications may help, but sometimes nausea may still lead to vomiting.
 Vomiting often reduces nausea or makes it go away.
 However, vomiting and nausea can lead to dehydration.

-These remedies are recommended for adults.
-Because children can get dehydrated much more quickly, bring your child in to see a doctor if they’re vomiting for more than 12 hours.
+Children who have nausea and vomiting can get dehydrated much more quickly than adults.
+Take a child to see a doctor if they’re vomiting for more than 12 hours.

 Many prescription medications can also cause nausea.
-If you regularly feel nauseous after taking a medication, talk to your doctor to see if another medication is available.
+If you regularly have nausea after taking a medication, talk to your doctor to see if another medication is available.